 Chapter A is an appendix on computational techniques for working with generalizations of modular forms to more general groups than $SL_2(\mathbb{Z})$ , such as $SL_n(\mathbb{Z})$ for $n \geq 3$ .
 Some of this material requires more prerequisites than the rest of this book.
-Nonetheless, seeing a natural generalization of the xiv Preface material in the rest of this book helps to clarify the key ideas.
-The topics in the appendix are directly related to the main themes of this book: modular symbols, Manin symbols, cohomology of subgroups of $SL_2(\mathbb{Z})$ with various coefficients, explicit computation of modular forms, etc.
+Nonetheless, seeing a natural generalization of the material in the rest of this book helps very much to clarify the key ideas.
+The topics in the appendix are all directly related to the main themes of this book: modular symbols, Manin symbols, cohomology of subgroups of $SL_2(\mathbb{Z})$ with various coefficients, explicit computation of modular forms, etc.

 Software.
-We use SAGE (see [Ste06]) to illustrate how to do many of the examples.
+We use SAGE (see [Ste06]) in this book to illustrate how to do many of the examples.
 SAGE is completely free, and packages together a wide range of open source mathematics software for doing much more than just computing with modular forms.
 SAGE can be downloaded and run on your computer, or used via a web browser over the Internet.
-The reader is encouraged to experiment with many of the objects in this book using SAGE.
+The reader is encouraged to experiment with many of the objects in this book using SAGE .
 We do not describe the basics of using SAGE in this book; the reader should read the SAGE tutorial (and other documentation) available at the SAGE website [Ste06].
-All examples in this book have been automatically tested and should work exactly as indicated in SAGE version 1.3.7.

 Acknowledgement.
-David Joyner and Gabor Wiese carefully read the book and provided a huge number of helpful comments.
+David Joyner and Gabor Wiese very carefully read the book and provided a huge number of helpful comments.

-John Cremona and Kevin Buzzard both made many helpful remarks that were important in the development of the algorithms in this book.
+John Cremona and Kevin Buzzard both made many helpful remarks that were important in the development of many of the algorithms in this book.
 Much of the mathematics (and some of the writing) in Chapter 10 is joint work with Helena Verrill.